-The outside of this unit gets a bit hot when it's in use.
-It won't burn you, but you'll want to handle it by the handles and avoid touching the outer wall for long periods of time.
+The outside of this unit gets a bit hot when in use.
+It won’t burn you, but you’ll want to maneuver it using the handles and avoid touching the outer wall for quite some time.

-While it has a wide range of programmable temperatures, it tends to overshoot them by about 5 degrees.
-It's still a lot closer to optimal temperature than a traditional kettle unless you use a thermometer and a whole lot of patience.
-5 degrees probably isn’t noticeable for the average tea drinker.
+While it has a wide range of programmable temperatures, it tends to overshoot them by about five degrees.
+It’s still a lot closer to optimal temperature than a traditional kettle – unless you use a thermometer and a whole lot of patience.
+Five degrees probably isn’t noticeable for the average tea drinker.

 For serious tea or coffee enthusiasts, this style of electric kettle is a clear winner over any other option.